-Submitting evidence separately by source is the most effective way to assist the hearing office in completing a timely and accurate review of the record, and allows the hearing office to associate new evidence with any previous medical or opinion evidence from the same source and helps the hearing office to review the claimant’s case faster.
+Submitting evidence separately by source is the most effective way to assist the hearing office in completing a timely and accurate review of the record.
+This allows the hearing office to associate new evidence with any previous medical or opinion evidence from the same source, and helps the hearing office to review the claimant’s case faster.
 Organizing records by date of medical service, oldest to newest, likewise assists the hearing office in quickly and accurately reviewing the claimant’s course of treatment with a particular source.
 This practice also assists hearing office staff with reviewing the evidence for duplicates and in exhibiting the records.

 Ensure that the barcode is the first item faxed in order to ensure proper identification of all records.
 If you do not have a barcode for a particular case, please ask the hearing office to provide you with one.
 Barcodes may be photocopied and used more than once, but only for the same claimant.

-2.08 Submit a cover letter with the evidence identifying what is being submitted and the date of the evidence.
+2.07 Submit a cover letter with the evidence identifying what is being submitted and the dates of the evidence.

 Because these documents are included in different sections of the folder, it requires more time to separate documents if they are submitted together.

 2.10 Address employment (substantial gainful activity, unsuccessful work attempts, sheltered work environments, etc.) and earnings issues in a pre-hearing brief or at the hearing.

-Be sure to distinguish long-term disability, vacation, or bonus pay, which may appear as earnings after alleged onset.
+Be sure to distinguish short or long-term disability, vacation, or bonus pay, which may appear as earnings after alleged onset.

 2.11 Address workers’ compensation issues in a pre-hearing brief or at the hearing.